 Pedro Solano is an internationally known environmental lawyer with over 20 years experience, currently working with SPDA (the Peruvian Society for Environmental Law).
 Mr. Solano has played a key role in the design of the legal framework to regulate Peruvian natural protected areas and other legal instruments for conservation.
 He has worked on environmental politics and policy, legal tools and incentives for private and community based conservation and ecotourism, at both a national and international level.
 He has published ten books on conservation topics.

 Steve Voorhees, is CEO and Founder of Ridgeline Energy.
 He focuses on site acquisition and corporate development.
 Prior to entering the wind energy business, Mr. Voorhees invented the patented BikeLid system and founded BikeLid Systems, LLC.
 Mr. Voorhees sits on the board of directors of the successor company, Starlight Media LLC.
 Earlier in his career Mr. Voorhees was a field engineer for the University of Washington Applied Physics Laboratory working with the Office of Naval Research on polar research.
 In the early 1980s, he worked as a field engineer in the oil drilling industry on Alaska's North Slope and in the Persian Gulf.
 Mr. Voorhees has a Bachelor's degree in geography from Middlebury College.
+He currently serves as secretary of the ACA board of directors.

 Enrique Ortiz and Bruce Babbitt travel the Los Amigos River.
 Photo: David Sherwood